cagsunacemoglu/MDEF/docs/term2/MicroChallenge I.md

 ![](https://i.imgur.com/i4chBPB.jpg)

-> `All code and other documentation is in the project repo at the end of the page.`
+> All code and other documentation is in the [project repo: Water explorations for Microchallenges](https://github.com/ramiroarga/WATER)

 ## Using Parrot as an EC Sensor